How does this company make money?

 Who depends on this company?

-UK secondary schools depend on Edexcel and BTEC credentials because their students require nationally recognised qualifications for university admission.
-UK universities depend on standardised A-level grade comparisons as the basis for their admissions processes.
-Employers in healthcare and engineering depend on BTEC vocational certifications to make hiring decisions.
-International schools delivering the UK curriculum also depend on the qualifications retaining their recognised status.
+UK secondary schools rely on Pearson because their A-level and BTEC students need nationally recognised qualifications to apply to university — if Pearson stopped delivering, those students would have no valid credentials.
+UK universities depend on standardised A-level grades from Edexcel to compare applicants.
+Employers in healthcare and engineering use BTEC vocational certificates to make hiring decisions.
+International schools that deliver the UK curriculum abroad also depend on Edexcel qualifications remaining accepted.

 How does this company scale?